Chinese aircraft carrier programme: Acquisition of HMAS Melbourne in 1985

-Other acquisition attempts
+Other acquisition attempts: 1995-2000

 China also negotiated with Spain in an effort purchase the blueprints for proposed conventional take off/landing ships from Empresa Nacional Bazán, specifically 23,000-ton SAC-200 and 25,000-ton SAC-220 designs.
 Negotiations started between 1995 and 1996 but did not result in any purchase.
 However, the Spanish firm was paid several million US dollars in consulting fees, indicating the probable transfer of some design concepts.

 China acquired the former Soviet Kiev-class aircraft carriers Minsk in 1995 and Kiev in 2000.
-Minsk, along with its sister ship Novorossiysk, were initially sold to South Korea in 1995 to be scrapped, but due to objections from environmentalists, Minsk was resold to China in 1998 to be broken up there instead.
+Minsk, along with its sister ship Novorossiysk, were initially sold to South Korea in 1995 to be scrapped, but due to objections from environmentalists, Minsk was resold to China in 1998 to be broken up there instead, while Novorossiysk was scrapped in Korea in 1997.
 Kiev, likewise, was sold to China in 2000 by Russia with a contractual requirement for it to be scrapped.
-However, neither ship was dismantled and both were instead converted into tourist attractions, with Minsk turned into a theme park and Kiev a luxury hotel.
+However, neither ship was dismantled and both were instead converted into tourist attractions, with Minsk being planned to be turned into a theme park and Kiev a luxury hotelship.

 In 1997, China attempted to purchase the retired French aircraft carrier Clemenceau, but negotiations between China and France failed.